BRAIN INJURY LAWYERS IN LEXINGTON, KY

 The human brain is incredibly complex, and despite the advances of modern medicine, much of the brain remains a mystery.
 Unfortunately, this also means the medical community often struggles to understand, diagnose, and treat brain injuries.

 A serious brain injury can change the victim’s life forever.
-Even a moderate brain injury can impact your work performance, your relationships, and your quality of life.
+Even moderate cerebral trauma can impact your work performance, your relationships, and your quality of life.
 Yet despite such effects, proving the existence of a moderate brain injury can often prove a challenge.

-That is why at Morgan & Morgan’s Lexington office, our brain injury attorneys rely upon a distinguished network of cognitive, neurological, and psychological experts to vindicate our brain injured clients — and help them and their families receive the compensation they deserve.
+That is why at Morgan & Morgan’s Lexington, Kentucky, office, our brain injury attorneys rely upon a distinguished network of cognitive, neurological, and psychological experts to vindicate our wounded clients — and help them and their families receive the compensation they deserve.

 What Causes a Brain Injury?